VoiceBank-NTPU-TW/VoiceBank-2023/README.md

 ## Download Full VoiceBank-2023 Corpus
 The VoiceBank-2023 is available by request for non-commercial use.
-Please email to Prof. Chen-Yu Chiang, NTPU, Taiwan, for the request: cychiang@mail.ntpu.edu.tw
+Please email Prof. Chen-Yu Chiang, NTPU, Taiwan, for the request: cychiang@mail.ntpu.edu.tw

+## Acknowledgment
+We thank the 61 voice donors for banking their voices in the Asia-Pacific Medical Students' Symposium (APMSS) 2022, hosted by the NTU College of Medicine, Taiwan.
+We also thank Prof. Jing-Yi, Jeng, NKNU, Taiwan, for providing Mandarin common phrases as the prompts on the VoiceBanking website, Prof. Sin-Horng Chen and Prof. Yih-Ru Wang of NYCU, Taiwan, for providing Treebank-SR corpus and the word tokenizer and POS tagger.